samjameswilliams/samjameswilliams/docs/source/diy/vauxhall_intellilink_audio_fix.md

 # Vauxhall Intellilink - no audio fix.

-I lost the audio on my Intellilink stereo recently.
-It still made beeps when you pressed buttons out the touch screen but no radio, iPhone or mobile hands free audio.
+I lost the audio on my Intellilink stereo recently (seems to happen in cold weather but it's always come back previously).
+It still made beeps when you pressed buttons or the touch screen but no radio, iPhone or mobile hands free audio.

 For me I just needed to hold down.